sqlparser/sqlflow_public/databases/readme.md

 If it's specified, only metadata under this database will be extracted.

 `
-note: This parameter is required when the database to which you are connecting is azure,greeplum,netezza,oracle,postgresql,redshift,teradata.
+note: This parameter is required when the database to which you are connecting is azure,greenplum,netezza,oracle,postgresql,redshift,teradata.
 `

 - **extractedDbsSchemas**